Christian Camargo: Career

 Camargo wrote and directed Days and Nights, a modern retelling of Anton Chekhov's The Seagull, produced by his wife, actress Juliet Rylance, together with Barbara Romer, founder of the New Globe Theater.
 The film was scheduled for a 2014 release.
 He portrayed Mercutio in the 2013 Broadway revival of Romeo and Juliet, directed by David Leveaux and starring Orlando Bloom as Romeo and Condola Rashād as Juliet.
 He guest starred as antagonist Wade Crocker on the third season of Syfy's Haven and appeared on the third season of Elementary as Chris Santos.

 Camargo portrayed the title character of the Theatre for a New Audience off-Broadway production of Pericles, directed by Trevor Nunn, from February to April 2016.
 In May of that year he guest starred as Dracula on the third season of Showtime's Penny Dreadful.
 In March and April 2017, Camargo portrayed a mid-career Robert Evans in Simon McBurney's stage adaptation of The Kid Stays in the Picture, staged in London's Royal Court Theatre.
 In the same year, he also starred in the Netflix miniseries, Wormwood.

 He also appeared as brutal military leader Tamacti Jun in the American TV show See (2019-2022).
 In an interview, Camargo stated his love for playing villains, saying "It is so much fun.
 It's so much fun to play that.
 I love playing bad characters.
 You might know that I have a bit of a penchant for that.
 I love complicated, dark individuals, but yeah, so that was fun."
-In a separate interview, he talked about breaking out of being typecast as a leading young man and finding enjoyment in playing villains such as psychopaths.
-In 2022, he played the main antagonist Mr. Aunspach in the horror film Student Body, a pedophilic, creepy math teacher who becomes vengeful after being fired for harassment, dressing up as the school's mascot and starting a murder spree.
+In 2022, he played the main antagonist Mr. Aunspach in the horror film Student Body.
 He also played in Witch Hunt as witch hunter Detective Hawthorne.

 Camargo directed The Last Manhunt (2022).
 Camargo originally joined the project as an actor, cast in the role of Sheriff Wilson.
 However, shortly before production began, Jason Momoa—Camargo's See co-star who co-wrote the screenplay and was originally slated to direct—stepped back due to scheduling conflicts.
-To prevent the project from being canceled, Camargo assumed directing responsibilities in addition to his role as the sheriff.
+To prevent the film from being canceled, Camargo assumed directing responsibilities in addition to his role as the sheriff.
 Camargo aimed for diversity and representation of Native American communities, stating "I really like making movies that people either love or hate, no in-between.
 If you like it, if you don't like the movie — doesn't matter.
 The Native community likes it.
 They feel heard, and the conversation has sort of corrected a little bit of history.
 So to me, anything [else] is just gravy.".